 What is an Accordion Plunger?

 Accordion plungers are not as popular as sink and toilet plungers, but they can create a lot of force.
 However, they’re completely plastic and are a bit difficult to use.
-The plastic material means the accordion plunger might not fit the toilet like a rubber plunger does.
+The plastic material means the accordion plunger might not fit the toilet as a rubber plunger does.
 The material can also scratch the toilet, so don’t be rough while using if you do have an accordion plunger.

 As you can see, although they look similar, sink and toilet plungers are built differently.
 Sink plungers won’t work if you try to use them in a toilet, and while a toilet plunger will work for the sink, it’s not hygienic to use one plunger for both purposes.
 Instead, we strongly recommend you to have separate tools, and even better, buy them in different colors.
 Then, you should have no problem following the steps from this article to resolve any issues with both your toilets and sinks.